 Health Screening Tests

 We offer testing for this disease which, in some breeds, is a highly inheritable trait.
+It is a bleeding disorder in which the blood does not clot well.
 Von Willebrand’s disease is similar to hemophilia in humans and can result in life threatening bleeding.
 Often dogs that carry this disease in their genetic makeup go undetected until an emergency situation arises during a routine procedure such as a spay or neuter.
 In some cases, the disease may become apparent when a small superficial injury results in significant blood loss.
 Knowing your dog’s condition ahead of time can make the difference between life and death.

 Commonly affected breeds include Doberman Pinschers, Scottish Terriers, Manchester Terriers, Shetland Sheepdogs, Poodles and Pembrooke Welsh Corgis.
 As many as 50% of Dobermans are affected with this disease.